 The reward for making the long hike up the lighthouse is a panoramic view that spans the majority of Hatteras Island, from Avon to Hatteras Village.
 Special full moon evening tours are available once a month and tickets can be reserved in advance.
 Be sure and reserve your full moon tickets early, as these popular climbs tend to fill up fast.

 The lighthouse is also available for weddings and special events.
-A Special Use Permit is required for weddings by the National Park Service in advance, but at a small cost (around $50), the Cape Hatteras Lighthouse is an attractive backdrop for Hatteras Island destination wedding couples.
+A Special Use Permit is required for weddings by the National Park Service (at least 45 days in advance), but at a small cost (around $100), the Cape Hatteras Lighthouse is an attractive backdrop for Hatteras Island destination wedding couples.

 The grounds around the Cape Hatteras Lighthouse, including the two keepers' quarters buildings, are home to a lighthouse museum and gift shop filled with books, toys, and lighthouse souvenirs.
 There is also a shaded picnic area nearby, a .75 mile nature trail, and the beach ramp access to Cape Point.